0x71pp17/Lab_Journal/README.md

-# Lab_Journal
+# Security Lab Journal
-A personal record of validated solution walkthroughs in web application security labs.
+A step-by-step account of activities and validated solutions in web application security labs.

+This repository serves as a structured and reflective record of hands-on exploration, tracking techniques and validated exploits in controlled environments for web application security testing.

 ## PortSwigger